We have one of the largest selections of snowboard boots

 Although they may seem trivial, your choice of snowboard socks can make a big difference in comfort and performance.
 Snowboard specific socks

 , made of synthetic materials that keep you warm and wick moisture away from your body, should be standard.
-Along with synthetic sock materials like polypropylene, wool is an excellent conductor of heat and keeps your feet extremely dry and warm.
+Along with synthetic sock materials like polypropylene, wool is an excellent insulator, keeping your feet extremely dry and warm.
 Cotton socks should be avoided since they don't wick moisture away from your feet, and damp feet = cold feet.
 Thicker socks and wearing 2 pairs of socks places additional material between you and your board and reduces your feel for the snow - the thick outer shell of the boot and the foam inside normally provides plenty of insulation.Shop Snowboard Socks